aiotrope/synchro/README.md

 Date Started(Frontend): 31.1.2023

-The links provided include a detailed breakdown of my time allocated to this project.
+Time entries are tracked, summarised (weekly) and aggregated using [Clockify](https://clockify.me).
+Links are provided for viewing my daily activities, which include a detailed breakdown of the time I allocate to this project.

+Learning and configuring the underlying technologies are also included in the time entries in addition to coding.
+Every minute is counted as long as the activities allotted are spent or related to the project.

 | Date                    | Time (hours) | Details                                                                |
 | ----------------------- | ------------ | ---------------------------------------------------------------------- |